nkrios/ircsnapshot/README.md

 =====
 Please report any issues you encounter.
 This tool has proven to be useful in a few cases so I decided it would be good to publish.

-Proxy support currently is just for SOCKS4.
+Proxy support currently is just for SOCKS4a.
 This is compatible with Tor.
 I will add more proxy support in the future.
-It is important to note that DNS queries will NOT go through the selected proxy just yet, but is being worked on for the future.
+DNS queries will be sent through the proxy.